Vanclief/development-workflow/README.md

 *Why Rebasing?*

-TLDR: Rebasing allows crafting a much cleaner project history.
+Rebasing allows crafting a much cleaner project history.

 *What is Rebasing?*